 This means we must design the world to include everyone, regardless of their ability, and make sure no one is excluded.

 At Sightsavers, we want to make sure inclusion and diversity are at the heart of our organisation.
-To achieve this, we established a social inclusion group dedicated to ensuring we are as inclusive as possible.
+To achieve this, we established a disability inclusion group dedicated to ensuring we are as inclusive as possible.

 The group has members from across the organisation, and aims to: